Canon T2i vs Fujifilm X-T1

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the T2i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T2i and the X-T1 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the X-T1 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the X-T1 was followed by the Fujifilm X-T2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T2i and X-T1 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So what conclusions can be drawn?
 Is the Canon T2i better than the Fujifilm X-T1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.